-Just like an ex breaking your heart, before ransomware can lock up your computer, it needs to get inside.
+Just like an ex breaking your heart before ransomware can lock up your computer, it needs to get inside.
 While ransomware attacks seem to appear out of nowhere, they really aren’t that exciting, using the same old techniques as traditional malware to infect your network.

 Just how do they do it?
 Phishing emails and compromised networks are the two main culprits that spread ransomware.

 Everyone has heard of phishing emails to the point where we aren’t even listening anymore.
 We know, it’s brutal.
-But they are in the news and we talk about them ad nauseum because they cybercriminals trick you into giving away your bank password (or allowing hackers to watch Netflix on your account!).
+But they are in the news and we talk about them ad nauseum because the cybercriminals trick you into giving away your bank password (or allowing hackers to watch Netflix on your account!).
 But they are also a common means of sneaking malware onto your computer.

 Phishing emails are designed to be tricky in a number of ways because they want you (the recipient) to do something in order to release their evil payload.
 But the top two tricks are attachments and malicious links.

 Email attachments come in all shapes and sizes.
-Most of us have emailed at least one (or a zillion) MS Office documents, PDF’s or a few family photos to a friend or colleague (or ourselves).
+Most of us have emailed at least one (or a zillion) MS Office documents, PDFs, or a few family photos to a friend or colleague (or ourselves).

 Why do phishers love to use email attachments?
 Human nature.
-We are so curious, our instinct is to always open the attachment (especially if it says something juicy like ‘ticket refund’ or ‘package delivery’ or ‘test results’).
+We are so curious, our instinct is to always open the attachment (especially if it says something juicy like ‘ticket refund’ or "package delivery" or "test results").
 Most people “know” not to open and run an executable (or .exe for short), we’re so used to seeing docs and xls and jpg… we often don’t bat an eyelash at opening them.
 Hackers have discovered a number of ways to abuse features of these types of files to run malicious code, allowing them to download and run ransomware on your computer.
 It says PDF on the icon… but lurking underneath is malware like gum on a shoe.

 Just like witches in the Wizard of Oz, there are good links and bad links.
 Good links help us zip around and get to a specific page or location on the web faster (Thanks Glenda!).
-But hac hackers make use of links as well, and can route you somewhere not so pleasant.
+But hackers make use of links as well and can route you somewhere not so pleasant.
 Think flying evil monkeys.
 So they figure, if they can make a fake link look legit, you will think “Glenda” and click, but then it really goes to a malicious phishing fake-out website.
 And, as we’ll see in a second, malicious websites are a great way to deliver ransomware.

 The Internet is a wonderful place with a wide variety of different websites, but it does remind us of cloud cuckoo land as well.
 We’d love it to be all rainbows and unicorns, but the ability to stand up a website and register a domain is easy and cheap, so cybercriminals have used a host of means to create, well, a lot of grey space between good sites and bad sites.
 Even a legitimate webpage that’s been compromised can give you a nasty ransomware infection just by stopping by to browse for chotchkies.